-For the year ended December 31, 2021, a 1% increase or a 1% decrease in interest rates applied to the Company's variable rate long-term debt would not have a significant impact on net earnings or comprehensive income.
+For the year ended December 31, 2022, a 1% increase or a 1% decrease in interest rates applied to the Company's variable rate long-term debt would not have a significant impact on net earnings or comprehensive income.

-As at December 31, 2021, the interest rate profile of the Company's long-term debt was as follows:
+As at December 31, 2022, the interest rate profile of the Company's long-term debt was as follows:

-Fixed rate instruments \$ 224,895
+Fixed rate instruments \$ 230,202

-Total long-term debt \$ 224,895
+Total long-term debt \$ 230,202

-Fixed rate non-recourse project debt \$ 357,537
+Fixed rate non-recourse project debt \$ 379,001

-Fixed rate convertible debentures \$ 173,898
+Fixed rate convertible debentures \$ 178,878

-Changes in interest rates related to fixed long-term debt instruments and convertible debentures would not have had an impact on net earnings or comprehensive income in the current period.
+The Company is not exposed to changes in interest rates on fixed rate long-term debt instruments and convertible debentures.
+As such, changes in interest rates in the current year related to these financial liabilities would not have had an impact on net earnings or comprehensive income in the current period.